 Last month a small public park opened in Bankers Hill at the edge of narrow Maple Canyon.
-The park is named after Waldo Dean Waterman, an inventor and early aviation pioneer who was the first in San Diego to fly a heavier-than-air machine.
+The park is named after Waldo Dean Waterman, an inventor and early aviation pioneer who was one of the first in San Diego to fly a heavier-than-air machine.
 He made that flight into Maple Canyon in 1909, at the age of fifteen!

 Waterman experimented with unique aeronautical designs for most of his life.
 He invented the first tail-less monoplane in the United States, called the Whatsit, which was the very first aircraft in history to use now standard tricycle landing gear.
 He then designed the Arrowbile, which was the first successful flying car!